Murdoch Mysteries

 Murdoch Mysteries is a Canadian television drama series that premiered on Citytv on January 20, 2008, and currently airs on CBC.
-The series is based on characters from the Detective Murdoch novels by Maureen Jennings and stars Yannick Bisson as the fictional William Murdoch, a police detective working in Toronto, Ontario in the late 19th and early 20th centuries.
+The series is based on characters from the Detective Murdoch novels by Maureen Jennings.
+It stars Yannick Bisson as Detective William Murdoch, a police detective working in Station House Number 4 in Toronto, Ontario, starting in 1890, and including the late 19th and early 20th centuries.
 The series was titled The Artful Detective on the Ovation cable TV network in the United States, until season twelve.

+On May 1, 2025, Murdoch Mysteries was renewed for a 19th season of 21 episodes.